Mir Chakar Rind

-Chakar Khan Rind (1468-1565) (Balochi: میر چاکَر خان رِند) was a Baloch chieftain who founded the Second Baloch Confederacy (1487–1512).
+Chakar Khan Rind (میر چاکَر خان رِند) was a 15th-century Baloch chieftain.
+Born in Ashal, located in the Kolwah region of eastern Makran, he founded the "Kingdom of Balochistan".
 He is considered a folk hero of the Baloch people and an important figure in the Baloch epic Hani and Sheh Mureed.

 Family

 According to Baloch history, Chakar Rind is a descendant of Rind Khan, a son of Jalal Khan, from whom a number of Baloch descend.
-Mir Chakar Rind's home town is still debated among Baloch historian however, he is believed to be born in Kolwah Balochistan.
-His descendants moved to different parts of the region and the Middle East.
-They often add Rind as a suffix to their name.
+His father was Mir Shayhak Rind.
+Mir Chakar Rind's home town is still debated among Baloch historian however, he is believed to be born in Kolwah, a region of Makran, Balochistan.

 History

-Mir Chakar became the head of Rind tribe at the age of 18 after the death of his father Mir Shehaq Rind.
-Mir Chakar's fiefdom was short-lived because of the great civil war between the Lashari and Rind tribes of Balochistan.
-Mir Chakar as head of his tribe went to war, which resulted in thousands dying.
-The war and the gallantry of the two tribes' leaders continues to be a part of the Baloch history.
-After the "Thirty Years' War" against the Lashari Tribe.
+Around 1487, Mir Chakar succeeded his father as the Sardar-i Azam (Great Chief).
+Under his leadership, Sibi was established as the capital of the first unified Baloch kingdom, which at its peak stretched from Kerman in the west to the Sindh border in the east, and from southern Khorasan to the Arabian Sea coast.